C2SM/clim-sanity-checker/README.md

    * [add_exp_to_ref.py](add_exp_to_ref.py), add .csv with results of tests to [references](ref)

 Each module writes intermediate files to a directory passed with argument --p_stages, the subsequent module then looks into that directory for files needed.
-The tool is written in a way, that no time-consuming processing step is done twice.
+The tool is written to avoid performing time-consuming processing steps more than once.

 Detailed information about the structure of the clim-sanity-checker can be found in [structure](structure.md).